ni/measurement-plugin-labview/CONTRIBUTING.md

 The source code is built into five LabVIEW packages

-* `ni_measurementlink_service`
+* `ni_measurement_plugin_sdk`
-* `ni_measurementlink_generator`
+* `ni_measurement_plugin_sdk_service`
-* `ni_measurementlink`
+* `ni_measurement_plugin_sdk_generator`
-* `ni_measurementlink_examples`
+* `ni_measurement_plugin_sdk_examples`
 * `ni_protobuf_types`

 To build the packages:

-1. Open the desired VIPM specification file (.vipb) under the [`Build Specs`](https://github.com/ni/measurementlink-labview/tree/main/Source/Build%20Specs) folder
+1. Open the desired VIPM specification file (.vipb) under the [`Build Specs`](https://github.com/ni/measurement-plugin-labview/tree/main/Source/Build%20Specs) folder
 2. Open the Specification file using VIPM 2023 or later
 3. Click Build - A .vip will be created in the `Build Output` folder under the repo root directory

-## `ni_measurementlink_service` Package
+## `ni_measurement_plugin_sdk_service` Package

-The `ni_measurementlink_service` package contains the libraries needed to run a LabVIEW MeasurementLink service.
+The `ni_measurement_plugin_sdk_service` package contains the libraries needed to run a LabVIEW measurement plug-in.

 ### Code Generated Libraries

-The `MeasurementLink Discovery Client`, `MeasurementLink Pin Map Client`, `MeasurementLink Session Management Client`, `MeasurementLink Measurement Server Internal`, and `MeasurementLink Measurement Service Base V2 ` libraries are generated using grpc-labview.
+The gRPC Generated API libraries are generated using grpc-labview.
 They are not meant to be used directly by measurement authors and are not guaranteed to maintain compatibility between releases.
 For more information on generating these libraries, see the documentation [here](docs/Regenerating%20Server%20and%20Client.md).

-### Instrument Libraries
+### Sessions

-There are 6 instrument libraries that allow measurement authors to initialize instrument sessions: `MeasurementLink niDCPower`, `MeasurementLink niDigital`, `MeasurementLink niDMM`, `MeasurementLink niFGEN`, `MeasurementLink niScope`, and `MeasurementLink VISA`.
-You can also write your own instrument library.
+There are 6 session libraries that allow measurement authors to initialize instrument sessions: `niDCPower`, `niDigital`, `niDMM`, `niFGEN`, `niScope`, and `VISA`.
+You can also write your own session library.
 The `Keysight 34401A DMM Measurement` example shows how to do this.

-### MeasurementLink Discovery V1
+### Clients

-The `MeasurementLink Discovery V1` library is a wrapper around the `MeasurementLink Discovery Client` library.
+The `Discovery V1` client library is a wrapper around the generated `ni.measurementlink.discovery.v1.api` library.
 It implements a higher level starting point for interacting with the Discovery Service.
 It also implements gRPC client caching.
 Most of the VIs in this library are private and should not be used by measurement authors.

-### MeasurementLink Session Management V1

-The `MeasurementLink Session Management V1` library contains the `Session Reservation` class, which allows measurement authors to reserve, initialize, unreserve, and close instrument sessions.
+The `Session Management V1` client library contains the `Session Reservation` class, which allows measurement authors to reserve, initialize, unreserve, and close instrument sessions.
 It also contains some additional helper classes, which should be considered private.

-### MeasurementLink TestStand Integration
+### TestStand Integration

-The `MeasurementLink TestStand Integration` library contains a single public VI that allows measurement authors to interact with MeasurementLink TestStand sequences.
+The `TestStand` library contains a single public VI that allows measurement authors to interact with Plug-In SDK TestStand sequences.

-### MeasurementLink Measurement Server
+### Measurement Plug-In SDK

-The `MeasurementLink Measurement Server` library contains much of the gRPC service framework.
+The `NI Measurement Plug-In SDK` library contains much of the gRPC service framework.
 It also contains two public classes: `Measure Call Context` and `Measurement Plugin Service`.
 The `Measure Call Context` class is an input to the `Measurement Logic.vi` and contains information about the pinmap.
 It also has methods for reserving sessions, checking for cancelation, and updating measurement results.
 The `Measurement Plugin Service` class is a base class from which all measurements inherit.
 This inheritence is mostly hidden form the measurement author and is performed by the measurement generator.

-## `ni_measurementlink_generator` Package
+## `ni_measurement_plugin_sdk_generator` Package

-The `ni_measurementlink_generator` package contains the libraries needed to create new measurements.
+The `ni_measurement_plugin_sdk_generator` package contains the libraries needed to create new measurements.

-### MeasurementLink Measurement Template
+### Measurement Plug-In Template

-The `MeasurementLink Measurement Template` library contains the VIs and controls that are required for a measurement.
+The `Measurement Plug-In  Template` library contains the VIs and controls that are required for a measurement.

 ### MeasurementService Editor

 The `MeasurementService Editor` library contains the scripting code required to generate a measurement.
-It starts with the `MeasurementLink Measurement Template` as the base library and then customizes it for a specific measurement.
+It starts with the `Measurement Plug-In Template` as the base library and then customizes it for a specific measurement.
 It also contains a script that can help when updating measurements between incompatible versions.
 See more details [here.](docs/Upgrading%20to%20Version%202.0.md)

-## `ni_measurementlink` Package
+## `ni_measurement_plugin_sdk` Package

-This is simply a top-level package that has dependencies on the other `ni_measurementlink_*` packages so installing this should also bring along the other 3 packages.
+This is simply a top-level package that has dependencies on the other `ni_measurement_plugin_sdk_*` packages so installing this should also bring along the other 3 packages.

-## `ni_measurementlink_examples` Package
+## `ni_measurement_plugin_sdk_examples` Package

 This package contains all of the example projects from the repository.
 They are installed to the `examples` folder under the LabVIEW root directory.